On top local cohomology modules, Matlis duality and tensor products: Matlis duality and tensor products

-In order to prove that $1$ implies $2$, take into account that if $R/Q$ is a Cohen-Macaulay ring, then $D(H^d_{\fa}(R))$ is a Cohen-Macaulay module (see \ref{2.4}).
-Thus by Auslander-Buchsbaum Theorem we deduce that $K_{R/Q}$ is a free $R/Q$-module.
+In order to prove that (a) implies (b), take into account that if $R/Q$ is a Cohen-Macaulay ring, then $D(H^d_{\fa}(R))$ is a Cohen-Macaulay module (see \ref{collect}).
+Thus by the Auslander-Buchsbaum Theorem, we deduce that $K_{R/Q}$ is a free $R/Q$-module.
 Hence,

-Now using \cite[Lemma 2.2]{Hu-W} we have
+Now, using \cite[Lemma 2.2]{Hu-W} we have

-Thus $D(H^d_{\fa}(R)) \otimes_{R/Q} D(H^d_{\fa}(R))$ is a Cohen-Macaulay $R/Q$-module.
+Thus, $D(H^d_{\fa}(R)) \otimes_{R/Q} D(H^d_{\fa}(R))$ is a Cohen-Macaulay $R/Q$-module.

-To show that (2) implies (1), we first use the hypothesis and \cite[Lemma 2.2]{Hu-W}.
+To show that (b) implies (a), we first use the hypothesis and \cite[Lemma 2.2]{Hu-W}.
 Then we have